Pursue your passion for pharmacy research

 Contact Charmarie (Char) Burke in PHR 4.220 (512-471-6590) for an appointment or contact your supervising professor.

-Pharmaceutical Science is an interdisciplinary field that includes areas of study in chemical biology and medicinal chemistry, pharmaceutics, pharmacology, toxicology, pharmacotherapy, health outcomes and pharmacy practice.
+Pharmaceutical Science is an interdisciplinary field that includes areas of study in chemical biology and medicinal chemistry, pharmaceutics, pharmacology, toxicology, pharmacotherapy, and health outcomes.
 Students applying to the graduate program in pharmaceutical sciences will select a division-specific training track that most closely matches their interests.
-The University of Texas College of Pharmacy offers a Ph.D. program with specialization in each of these areas pharmaceutical sciences; and a M.S. degree program that is limited to the pharmacotherapy, health outcomes and pharmacy practice areas of research.
+The University of Texas College of Pharmacy offers a Ph.D. program with specialization in each of these areas of pharmaceutical sciences and a M.S. degree program that is limited to the pharmacotherapy and health outcomes areas of research.

 Graduate training in the pharmaceutical sciences program is housed within five different divisions.
 Students applying to pharmaceutical sciences select a division-specific training track that most closely matches their interests.
 Visit each of the division homepages to learn more about faculty research and to get details on the division specific graduate program objectives and curriculum.

 Courses of study leading to a master of science degree are only offered in pharmacotherapy and in health outcomes and pharmacy practice.

 Each graduate student’s course of study may be uniquely tailored to meet the specific learning objectives of the student.

 Graduate education, research, and scholarly work leading to a Ph.D. are developed uniquely for each student as part of his/her plan of work.